SMSLink-ro/Example-for-receiving-SMS-delivery-report-using-PHP/README.md

 1. Create an account on [SMSLink.ro](https://www.smslink.ro/inregistrare/)
 2. Create a SMS Gateway connection at [SMSLink.ro / SMS Gateway / Configuration & Settings](https://www.smslink.ro/sms/gateway/setup.php).
 Each SMS Gateway connection is a pair of Connection ID and Password.
-3. Choose your desired SMS Gateway method for sending SMS, such as SMS Gateway (HTTP), SMS Gateway (SOAP), SMS Gateway (JSON) or SMS Gateway (BULK).
+3. Choose your desired SMS Gateway API for sending SMS, such as SMS Gateway (HTTP), SMS Gateway (SOAP), SMS Gateway (JSON) or SMS Gateway (BULK).
-3. Configure a public URL endpoint where SMSLink.ro will send each delivery report in a GET request.
+3. Configure a public URL endpoint where SMSLink.ro will send each delivery report in a HTTP(S) GET request.

-## Basic Parameters of the Delivery Report
+## Basic Parameters for the Delivery Report

 - *message_id* the unique message ID provided by SMS Gateway when sending the SMS
 - *status* 1 for Delivered SMS or 0 for Undelivered/Expired SMS
 - *timestamp* the UNIX timestamp of the delivery report

-## Optional Parameters of the Delivery Report
+## Optional Parameters for the Delivery Report

 - *network_id* the ID of the network in which the SMS was delivered, see possible values for this parameter [here](https://www.smslink.ro/sms-gateway-documentatie-sms-gateway.html)
 - *network_type* the type of the network in which the SMS was delivered, see possible values for this parameter [here](https://www.smslink.ro/sms-gateway-documentatie-sms-gateway.html)